lit/lit-element/docs/_guide/styles.md

 * ToC
 {:toc}

+This page describes how to add styles to your component.

 Your component's template is rendered to its shadow DOM tree.
 The styles you add to your component are automatically _scoped_ to the shadow tree, so they don't leak out and affect other elements.
-This page describes how to add scoped styles to your component.

-If you're not familiar with shadow DOM, this page gives an overview of some of the common styling features.
-For more information, see [Resources](templates#resources) on the Templates page for links to some shadow DOM primers.

 ## Add styles to your component {#add-styles}